lyzidiamond/lyzidiamond.github.com/_posts/2013-11-20-geographic-awakening.md

 # ![Geography Awareness Week](http://education.nationalgeographic.com/media/photos/000/344/custom/34437_610x343.jpg)

-This week is [Geographic Awareness Week](http://geographyawarenessweek.org), a whole week dedicated to the study and understanding of our world through a geographic lens.
+This week is [Geography Awareness Week](http://geographyawarenessweek.org), a whole week dedicated to the study and understanding of our world through a geographic lens.
 It was established by presidential proclamation in 1987 (pop quiz: who was president in 1987?) in order to promote geographic education in our classrooms and in our lives at large.

 Of course, the fact that we have to designate a specific week for the study of geography is a saddening fact.
 Geography just doesn't exist explicitly in schools anymore, at any level.
 Yes, including universities.
 A large part of the problem is that there isn't a clear understanding among the general population of what geography actually *is*.
 When I tell people I was a geography major, they assume my program involved learning the names and locations of the world's capital cities and hand drawing maps with colored pencils.
 Before I took my first geography class at the University of Oregon, I thought much the same thing.